Skip to content

 select count(*) from film where title ilike '%truman%';

-* which staff member processes the biggest number of transaction
+• Which staff member processes the biggest number of transactions?

 select staff_id, count(amount) from payment group by staff_id;